ocaml/ocaml-lsp/README.md

 > since OCaml-LSP 1.11.0

-OCaml-LSP can communicate wit Dune's RPC system to offer some interesting features.
+OCaml-LSP can communicate with Dune's RPC system to offer some interesting features.
 User can launch Dune's RPC system by running Dune in watch mode.
 OCaml-LSP will *not* launch Dune's RPC for you.
 But OCaml-LSP will see if there is an RPC running and will communicate with it automatically.